JetBrains/Qodana/topics/qodana_gradle_plugin.md

 > **Note:** Docker requires at least 4GB of memory.
 Set it in the Docker `Preferences > Resources > Memory` section.

-Now you can run inspections with `qodanaScan` Gradle task:
+Now you can run analyses with `qodanaScan` Gradle task:

 ```bash
 gradle qodanaScan